DeadWisdom/blazon/README.md

 ## Validation

-If `user_data` does not conform, it will raise a ValidationError, which is a subclass of ValueError:
+If `user_data` does not conform, it will raise a ConstraintFailure, which is a subclass of ValueError:

 ```python
 >>> user_schema({'name': 'Beatrice'})